lamdu/hypertypes/README.md

 ### Data Types a la Carte

-[Data Types a la Carte](http://www.staff.science.uu.nl/~swier004/publications/2008-jfp.pdf) (DTALC) describes how to define ASTs structurally.
+In addition to the external fix-points described above, [Data Types a la Carte](http://www.staff.science.uu.nl/~swier004/publications/2008-jfp.pdf) (DTALC) also describes how to define ASTs structurally.

 I.e, rather than having